1Syler/Mastodon-Userscript/README.md

 Once you have installed Tampermonkey open the script https://github.com/1Syler/Mastodon-Userscript/raw/main/functions.user.js and Tampermonkey will prompt you to install it

+Before you user the script if you are not on the **twit.social** server you will need to change this line in the code to your server.

+**const myServer = "twit.social";**

 The script add two functions.
 The first one adds a new button to remote profiles, which when clicked will take you to the profile on your own server.
 This avoids having to copy the user handle then do a search to find the profile

 ![alt text](https://github.com/1Syler/Mastodon-Userscript/blob/main/newBtn.png)